Haunted Coal Ridge

 Story 5: "Voices"

+It was Mark's first time.
+He'd thought about it a lot and planned it out meticulously.
+He knew exactly how and where he would do it, but he didn't know who, until he saw her.
 It was the perfect murder.
-The only two people aware of the crime are the killer and the victim, and the victim can't talk…or can she?
+The only two people aware of the crime were the killer and the victim, and the victim can't talk...right?

 Story 6: "Treasure Mine"